 Granny Annexe Granny Annexe specialise in designing and building beautiful self-contained garden homes whilst meeting the needs of the elderly.
 The company have built their reputation on doing exactly what they say, when they say.

 From only £33,350, including build and decoration, they’re ready to move into within 3-4 weeks.

 Contact the Granny Annexe Helpdesk with all your questions.
 We're open from 9am to 5pm Monday - Friday.
 Call us free on 0800 334 5774 or

 Granny Annexe -

 A Cottage in the Garden.
 Built & decorated with kitchen, bathroom & lounge-diner 5-7 weeks.
 We are the U.K.’s Most Experienced Granny Annexe Builder.
-Since 2007 our company has built over 1000 garden buildings, garden lodges and Granny Annexe garden homes.
+With over 10 years experience our team has built over 1000 garden buildings, garden lodges and Granny Annexe garden homes.

 * Site survey appointments in certain areas of the UK will incur a fee.